nofate/ankibot/README.md

 🤖⚠️ This is an experimental project to explore Cursor capabilities.
 All of the code and this README were generated with only minor manual one-time fixes like string formatting or adding emojis.

-Almost pure vibe coding exprience.
+Almost pure vibe coding experience.

 ## Overview